carlo-spada/Aura/README.md

 Note: In Docker, Postgres is used by default.
 For local dev without Docker you can omit `DATABASE_URL` to use SQLite.

+## Production Deployment
+- See `DEPLOYMENT.md` for a step-by-step guide using Docker Compose and Caddy (HTTPS) on a small VPS.

 ### Project Layout
 - `src/` core modules and pipelines
 - `data/` local database, metrics, artifacts